 First, strictly speaking, they cannot be shared.
 Structural tubes require good pressure bearing capacity, while fluid pipes require good sealing performance.
 Therefore, the uses of the two are very different.
 Try not to use the wrong area.

 Secondly, structural pipes have high requirements on cost, otherwise some steel tubes are not up to standard in terms of corrosion resistance or pressure bearing capacity, and are easily damaged.
 If water and food are transported by fluid pipelines, the hygienic requirements are stricter.
-It can be shared under special circumstances, and some features are the same, as long as the environmental requirements are not too harsh, they can be shared.
+In certain low-pressure, non-critical applications, substitution can be considered when specific conditions are met, but this must be calculated by professionals.

 Structural tube vs. Fluid tube: